NathalieIbsen/PSMC_Away/README.md

 **The default correlation method is spearman!**

 **However:** BinCorr allows for  pearson or kendall as well.
-These can be added easily in the function - if theese are believed to be a better fit for your system.
+These can be added easily in the function - if these are believed to be a better fit for your system.
 All three ("spearman", "pearson", "kendall") can be run simultaneously.
-The result will be three rows pr. comparision.
+The result will be three rows pr.
+Comparison.

 ```R
       # Loop over correlation methods